cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 and process all the heights missing on the database until it catches up with the full node latest height.

-In case the **Ingest Service** becomes unavailable for a long time and there are several heights to be synchronized, it is important for the **Ingest Service** to do it in a throttled way in order not to stress the full node and cause issues in its consensus processing.
+In case the **Ingest Service** becomes unavailable for a long time and there are several heights to be synchronized, it is important for the **Ingest Service** to do it in a throttled way in order not to stress the full node and hinder block generation.

 ### [Database](#database)